 Impact on learning

-The changes made this year to how we are collecting attainment data for children in the 1:1 service has meant we are able to demonstrate for the first time the direct impact that the therapeutic intervention is having on children’s learning.
-The initial data collected and mapped shows that for children who are making little or no progress prior to starting therapy and particularly those attaining below average for their age the therapeutic progress can accelerate progress and narrow the attainment gap.
+We have been collect attainment and progress data for all children and young people accessing the 1:1 service for several years now.
+The data collected and mapped shows that for children and young people who are making little or no progress prior to starting therapy and particularly those attaining below average for their age the therapeutic progress can accelerate progress and narrow the attainment gap.